matt-andersen/dotfiles/README.md

 vim ~/.zshrc
 ```

-2. Add the following to your .bashrc:
+2. Add the following to your .zshrc:
 ```
 if [ -f ~/.zprofile ]; then
     source ~/.zprofile